trondkr/ERA5-ROMS/README.md

 ![CodeCov][image-3]

 ## Download ERA5 and convert to ROMS format
+**update 12.11.2021**
+Believe that the issue with ROMS reading ERA5 generated files using ERA5-ROMs has been resolved by inverting the latitude (and data array) of ERA5.
+Apparently ROMS is not able to read the ERA5 in the ECMWF standard way of representing latitude.
+Please create an issue if this is still a problem!

 **update 10.08.2020**
 After conversations with ECMWF support I changed the code to only use ERA5 parameter names and not parameter IDs as these did not